Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/CatelTypeInfo.md

 ### RegisterProperties()

-Registers all the properties for the specified type.This method can only be called once per type.
+Registers all the properties for the specified type.
+This method can only be called once per type.
 The [PropertyDataManager](#) caches whether it has already registered the properties once.

 #### Exceptions